ThomasQuinnKelly/bip-reference-person/docs/openapi-v3-api-code-generation-journey.md

 # OpenAPI V3 code generation journey
 Traditionally, writing SDKs (Models, Interfaces) can be a slow and painstaking process, with the need to manually develop a lot of code in languages.
 There has been an increase in the number of companies using code generation to create their SDKs for a variety of languages.
-For BIP framework team, intent of this journey is to investigate possible tools to generate SDKs that meets "Design First" Approach for API development
+For the BIP framework, intent of this journey is to investigate possible tools to generate SDKs that meets "Design First" Approach for API development.

 ## Design First vs Build First API Development
-When it comes to using API description formats, two important schools of thoughts have emerged: The “Design First” and the “Build First” approach to API development.
+When it comes to using API description formats, two important schools of thoughts have emerged: “Design First” and the “Build First” approach to API development.
 The Build First approach is a more traditional approach to building APIs, with development of code happening after the business requirements are laid out, eventually generating the documentation from the code.
 The Design First approach advocates for designing the API’s contract first before writing any code.
 This is a relatively new approach, but is fast catching on, especially with the use of API description formats.
 To understand the two approaches better, let’s look at the general process followed during the API lifecycle.
 Like any product, the concept of the API starts with the business team identifying an opportunity.
 The opportunity is analyzed and a plan to capitalize on it is created in a text document by strategists, analysts and other business folks.
 This document is then passed along to the development team, which is where the plan takes some tangible form.
 There are two possibilities from here on to develop the API:

 **Design First:** The plan is converted to a human and machine readable contract, such as a Swagger document, from which the code is built